What’s the deal?

 What can you do for my website?

 I’m not the overall website designer.
 My focus is getting the words right.
 On the web, even more than in other documents, you’re pitching to readers with a very short attention span.
 Every word needs to pay its way.
-So it’s all the more important to road-test your content with someone outside your organisation who can take the part of a first-time visitor and point out anything that’s unclear or superfluous.
+So it’s all the more important to road-test your content with someone outside your organisation who can take the part of a first-time visitor and point out anything that’s unclear.

 Do I really need an editor?

 It depends on how important your document is.
 Maybe not, if it’s a routine report going to someone that you trust not to worry about a few grammatical mistakes.

 But be careful.
 It may only take a few small embarrassments on each page—a typo here, a grammatical mistake there, an unclear or wrong-tone sentence—to undercut your carefully crafted image as an expert professional.

 It’s not that the editor is any cleverer than you.
 It’s not that the editor knows more about your subject than you.

 The main thing is simply that the editor is not you.
 An editor can see problems that you won’t notice because you’re too familiar with your own work.

 At the copyediting and proofreading stage, the editor is trained to notice details that you may miss because you’re distracted by thinking about the subject matter.